-Student Equity Project Proposal Application for 2016-2017 Funds
+Student Equity Project Proposal Application for 2017-2018 Funds

 Please provide all information requested for NEW and CONTINUING projects.
-There is no guarantee that existing projects will continue to be funded or funded at the same level as in 2015-2016.
+There is no guarantee that existing projects will continue to be funded or funded at the same level as in 2016-2017.

-Submitted by: Received Funding in 2015-2016 or Fall 2016 Type amount received here: \$ Program: Is this a request to continue a previous project? ⊡Yes □No You may copy and paste the relevant text from your previous proposal when completing this application Department Chair/Dean/Director Total Student Equity Funding Requested for 2016-2017 \$ Activities to be Supported with Student Equity Funds (Please mark all that apply): □Outreach □ Professional development □Student services and student services categorical program □Research and Evaluation Adapting academic or career related programs and courses to improve student equity outcomes. □Instructional support services do not generate FTES \Box Other Direct Student Support □In-State travel
+Submitted by: Received Funding in 2016-2017 or Fall 2017 Type your name here.
+Type amount received here: \$ Type amount here Program: Type your program's name here.
+Is this a request to continue a previous project?
+Yes □No You may copy and paste the relevant text from your previous proposal when completing this application Department Chair/Dean/Director Type your Chair/Dean/Director name.
+Total Student Equity Funding Requested for 2017-2018 \$Type amount here.
+Activities to be Supported with Stud ent Equity Funds (Please mark all that apply): Outreach Student services and studen services categorical program Research and Evaluation Instructional support service do not generate FTES In-State travel Adapting academic or career related programs and courses to improve student equity